pesterhazy/cljs-spa-example/README.md

 ## Technical details

-- Figwheel Main
+### Figwheel Main

 Use Figwheel Main as the build tool.
 It's faster, cleaner and actively developed.

-- Webpack doublebundle
+### Webpack doublebundle

 To require NPM dependencies (including, but not limited to, React components) with great reliability, use Webpack to create an auxiliary bundle and include it in the main build via `foreign-libs`.

-- Use router5
+### Use router5

   The [router5](https://github.com/router5/router5) is a data-centric and framework-agnostic router.
 It supports registering on-activate and on-deactivate hooks to trigger side-effects.
 A common use case is to load data when you enter a page, or to clean up resources when you leave a page.

 ## Code conventions

-- The `-ui` suffix for function is used to indicate that the function is a Reagent component and should be used in `[square-brackets]`.
+The `-ui` suffix for function is used to indicate that the function is a Reagent component and should be used in `[square-brackets]`.

-- Every subpage of the app lives in a separate namesapce in the `cljs-spa.page` hierarchy.
+Every subpage of the app lives in a separate namesapce in the `cljs-spa.page` hierarchy.
 It exposes a `page-ui` entry point, as well as optional `on-activate` and `on-deactivate` hooks.

-- A page is in one of three states: `:loading`, `:loaded` or `:failed`.
+A page is in one of three states: `:loading`, `:loaded` or `:failed`.
 The page-state-ui wrapper shows a spinner while loading, and a sad smiley when the on-activate promise failed.

-- Rely on higher-order components like [layout-ui](https://github.com/pesterhazy/cljs-spa-example/blob/master/src/cljs_spa/layout.cljs#L36) and [router-ui](https://github.com/pesterhazy/cljs-spa-example/blob/master/src/cljs_spa/router.cljs#L47) to hide complexity and for better composability.
+The app relies on higher-order components like [layout-ui](https://github.com/pesterhazy/cljs-spa-example/blob/master/src/cljs_spa/layout.cljs#L36) and [router-ui](https://github.com/pesterhazy/cljs-spa-example/blob/master/src/cljs_spa/router.cljs#L47) to hide complexity and for better composability.

 ## Additional features